-When a player's conduct or content has been found to violate our policies, the content moderation agents or systems will take action.
+When a piece of content has been found to violate our policies, the content moderation agents or systems will take action.
 We call this an enforcement.

-Most often this comes in the form of removing the offending content from the service and issuing the associated account a temporary 1-day, 3-day, 7-day, 14-day, or permanent suspension.
-The length of suspension is primarily based on the offending conduct or content, with repeated violations of the policies resulting in lengthier suspensions, an account being permanently banned from the service, or a potential device ban.
+Most often this comes in the form of removing the offending content from the service and issuing the associated account a temporary 3-day, 7-day, 14-day, or permanent suspension.
+The length of suspension is primarily based on the offending content with repeated violations of the policies resulting in lengthier suspensions, an account being permanently banned from the service, or a potential device ban.